awsdocs/amazon-connect-admin-guide/doc_source/security_iam_resource-level-policy-examples.md

 ### Allow more resources<a name="example4-allow-more-resources"></a>

 You can also use a wildcard to allow more resources\.
-For example, here's how to allow connect actions on all contact resources:
+For example, here's how to allow all connect actions on all contact resources:

 ```
 {